w3c/tv-ggie/GGIE.Identity.UC.Requirements.md

         -   Other PII (TBD)

-> Note: The requirements for anonymity do not include PII voluntarily
-> provided by the user directly by entering information on form or via
-> opt-in settings that enable PII to be provided.
+    : The requirements for anonymity do not include PII voluntarily ided by the user directly by entering information on form or via in settings that enable PII to be provided.

 1. Voluntarily entering information shall not enable PII of other forms to be provided without the users consent or opt-in.